How to lose your housemates in ten days

-It somehow makes you feel both violated and a bit of a perv at the same time.
+It makes you feel a bit violated and a bit of a perv at the same time.

 You walk into the kitchen and see the tell-tale neon yellow squares stuck on the fridge.
 What is it this time?
 ‘Someone has put their butter on MY shelf!
 Please remove immediately!’

 While it’s nice to have such friendly reminders of your wrong-doings, isn’t it easier to speak in person?!

 Also, how much power do they think a post-it note possesses?
 Surely it could accidently fall off the cupboard door and into the bin… Whoops!

 It’s been a long day of lectures and you’re really looking forward to the leftovers of last nights curry waiting for you in the fridge.

 But when you get there, the cupboard is bare!
 A splash of milk and spread of Marmite here and there isn’t an issue but when half a tub of Ben and Jerry’s or, even worse, 5 fingers of vodka go walkabout, shit’s gonna go down.

 They’re really into 2 hour showers first thing in the morning and always seem to have some load of laundry on the go.
 Want to make some dinner?
 Oh no, you can’t because they’ve got 3 pans boiling and something in the oven.